chrisnoonan98675/site/xl-deploy/how-to/configure-failover.markdown

 **Important:** Both nodes must use the same [Java version](/xl-deploy/concept/requirements-for-installing-xl-deploy.html#server-requirements).

+**Tip:** If you are using XL Deploy 7.1.0 or later, you can use the failover approach described in this topic, or you can use an active/hot-standby configuration.

 ## Initial setup

 To set up a master node (called `node1`) and a failover node (called `node2`):